piotrmurach/finite_machine/README.md

 ### 4.1 on_enter

-This method is executed before given event or state change.
-If you provide only a callback without the name of the state or event to listen out for, then `:any` state and `:any` event will be observered.
+This method is executed before given state change is fired.
 You can further narrow down the listener to only watch enter state changes using `on_enter_state` callback.
-Similarly, use `on_enter_event` to only watch for event changes.

 ### 4.2 on_transition

-This method is executed when given event or state change happens.
-If you provide only a callback without the name of the state or event to listen out for, then `:any` state and `:any` event will be observered.
+This method is executed when given state change happens.
 You can further narrow down the listener to only watch state transition changes using `on_transition_state` callback.
-Similarly, use `on_transition_event` to only watch for event transition changes.

 ### 4.3 on_exit

-This method is executed after a given event or state change happens.
-If you provide only a callback without the name of the state or event to listen for, then `:any` state and `:any` event will be observered.
+This method is executed after a given state change happens.
 You can further narrow down the listener to only watch state exit changes using `on_exit_state` callback.

-Similarly, use `on_exit_event` to only watch for event exit changes.
+### 4.4 on_before

+This callback is executed before a given event happens.
+You can also listen out for all such events by registering `on_before_event` callback.

+### 4.5 on_after

+This callback is executed after a given event happened.
+You can also listen out for all such events by registering `on_after_event` callback.

-### 4.4 once_on
+### 4.6 once_on

-**FiniteMachine** allows you to listen on initial state change or when the event is fired first time by using the following 3 types of callbacks:
+**FiniteMachine** allows you to listen on initial state change or when the event is fired first time by using the following 5 types of callbacks:

 * `once_on_enter`
 * `once_on_transition`
 * `once_on_exit`
+* `once_before`
+* `once_after`

-### 4.5 Parameters
+### 4.7 Parameters

 All callbacks get the `TransitionEvent` object with the following attributes.